u6875270078-ship-it/update/replit.md

   - Business types section (6 business categories with images)
   - Pricing section (3 pricing tiers)
   - Footer with links and copyright
-- Updated routing: "/" for homepage, "/login" for login
+- Updated routing: "/" for homepage, "/login" for login, "/otp" for verification
 - Made login page logo clickable to return to homepage
 - Added anchor IDs to all sections for smooth scrolling navigation
 - Added data-testid attributes to all interactive elements for testing

 ### Earlier Changes
-- Removed registration and OTP verification system
+- Removed registration system
 - Removed database integration and storage layer
-- Simplified to single login page with Telegram notifications
+- Simplified to login + OTP flow with Telegram notifications
 - Updated login design to pure black and white monochrome theme
 - Changed to French labels matching reference design
-- Removed unused code (storage, schemas, bcrypt, OTP generation)
+- Removed unused code (storage, schemas, bcrypt)